GU-App-Development/mobile-dev-app-final-project-humuhumunukunukuapuaa/README.md

 # Need Help?
 If you have Android Studio, have the files installed, and have the project open, just Run the project.
 If you get some kind of 'SDK Missing' error, try: File -> Sync Project With Gradle Files.
-If you still need help, don't contact us :^)

 # Maintenance by:
 Dominic Bevilacqua, Katie Stevens